 PURPOSE

-The purpose of the Conflict of Interest Policy is to ensure processes are in place to prevent any conflict of interest arising among Continuum of Care Board (Board) members in the discharge of their responsibilities.
-The provisions of the Conflict of Interest policy are adapted from, and align with, the Code of Federal Regulations, Section 578.95.
+The purpose of the Code of Conduct and Conflict of Interest Policy is to ensure processes are in place to maintain written standards and codes of conduct covering conflicts of interest and governing the actions of Continuum of Care Board (Board) members in the discharge of their responsibilities.
+The provisions of the Conflict of Interest policy are adapted from, and align with, the HEARTH Act and the Code of Federal Regulations, Section 578.95.

 This Policy is intended to supplement and clarify, but not replace, any applicable state and federal laws governing conflicts of interest applicable to the Board.
 In the event of any inconsistency with applicable state or federal law, applicable law shall prevail.